dhadka/ezcache/README.md

 ## General-Purpose Caches

-ezcache also supports a number of general-purpose cache types designed to store a user-defined path.
+ezcache also supports a number of general-purpose cache types.
+Each will store one or more paths.
+Put each path on a separate line.

 ### daily